 The Spin Bin tumbler pivots vertically.
 The design should allow for easier dumping of the contents.

-If we had to choose one of these models, we’d go with the Jora Model 70 – It’s insulated, double chambered, fairly large, sturdy, and looks like you could get a wheel barrow underneath for unloading.
+If we had to choose just one of these models, we’d go with the Jora Model 70 – It’s insulated, double chambered, fairly large, sturdy, and looks like you could get a wheelbarrow partially underneath for loading in compost to spread.